2 MATERIAL ACCOUNTING POLICIES

 Material accounting policies used in preparation of the standalone financial statements have generally been included in the relevant notes to the financial statements.

-A BASIS OF PREPARATION AND MEASUREMENT a Statement of Compliance
+A BASIS OF PREPARATION AND MEASUREMENT a Statement of compliance

-b Basis of Measurement
+b Basis of measurement

-The financial statements have been prepared on accrual and going concern basis under the historical cost convention except for certain class of financial assets/ liabilities, share based payments and net liability for defined benefit plans that are measured at fair value.
+The financial statements have been prepared on accrual and going concern basis under the historical cost convention except for certain class of financial assets / liabilities, share based payments and net liability for defined benefit plans that are measured at fair value.
 The accounting policies have been consistently applied by the Company unless stated otherwise.

-d Functional and Presentation Currency
+c Functional and Presentation Currency

 The financial statements have been prepared and presented in Indian Rupees (H), which is also the Company's functional currency.